Lietsaki/js-pig-game/readme.md

 1. In your terminal, run `npm install` to install all the packages used by this app (only live-server).
 2. Run `npm run start-dev` to create a local server and automatically run the game.

+Note:  I worked on this project to learn JavaScript and hence it is not original work.